Frequently Asked Questions

 An even simpler scale is that all board members commit to placing the nonprofit among their highest three yearly charitable gifts.

-First create an account.
-Then you’ll be prompted post a board opportunity.
+First create an account and select the level of service that fits your budget and timing requirements.
+Then you'll be prompted post a board opportunity.
 Click on that prompt and follow the directions from there.

 No. We protect the privacy of the Latino professionals who want to serve as nonprofit governing board members.
 Latinos LEAD conducts a preliminary review of the qualifications of the candidates who express interest in a posted board opportunity, then provides the nonprofit organization a summarized slate of applicants.